xavierzwirtz/bs-material-ui-icons/README.md

 ## Status

-🚧 This is a WIP, not everything is supported yet. 🚧
+🚧 This is a WIP, not everything is supported yet but we're getting close. 🚧

 Feel free to create an issue or PR if you find anything missing.